24 Hours in Donegal – Restaurants, Bars and Hotels

 If you fancy drinks overlooking the sun as it sets across the sea, Smugglers Creek Inn, perched above Rossnowlagh beach, is the ideal spot to sip a chilled glass of wine or a creamy pint al fresco, if the weather permits!
 If not, cosy up by the roaring open fire in this traditional, casual bar dotted with sea-farer trinkets with an Irish whiskey and good company.
 An inviting tavern in the storm with panoramic coastal views, this is an inimitable Irish pub experience not to be missed.

 There are few hotels in Ireland that offer an Irish welcome as genuinely warm as Harvey’s Point, where cead míle failte is far more than a seanfhocal.
-Lovingly run by the McGlone family, this luxurious haven sits on the banks of magical Lough Eske and is the ideal base for exploring the wonders of Donegal.
+This luxurious haven sits on the banks of magical Lough Eske and is the ideal base for exploring the wonders of Donegal.

 That is, if you ever want to leave – with so many interactive activities such as wine-tasting and cooking demos, nightly cabaret, an accomplished restaurant and palatial bedrooms, Harvey’s Point is a destination all on its own.
 Whether it is a family getaway or a couples retreat, the team at Harvey’s know how to make each and every stay memorable for all the right reasons.